 • If you’re buying, ensure you have a mortgage in place

 If you have a mortgage offer in principle (a statement to say how much you can borrow) now is the time to contact your lender.
 Tell them that you have made an offer, the amount and pass on the property details.
+For more information read our guide to the mortgage process.

 • Provide instructions